 According to the BLS, jobs for instructional coordinators are projected to increase by 13% between 2012 and 2022.
 The BLS also reported that the median annual salary for instructional coordinators was $60,050 as of May, 2012.

-Related to High School Activities Director: Job Description, Duties and Requirements
+Related to High School Activities Director: Job Description & Requirements

 - Recently Updated